-The divorce rates in Australia is indexed to inflation and increases yearly.
-Let’s explain what you can expect to pay for a divorce in 2024.
+The divorce fee rates in Australia are indexed to inflation and increase yearly.
+Let’s explain what you can expect to pay for a divorce in 2025.

-How much is the divorce cost in Australia?
+How much is the cost for divorce in Australia?
 (Filing Fee)

 A party seeking a divorce must apply with the Federal Circuit and Family Court of Australia.
-How much does a divorce cost?
+This also applies to couples who were married overseas, provided they meet residency requirements.
+How much does a divorce order cost?
 The rate for filing a divorce increased by the following:

 Decree of Nullity

-If your civil partnership doesn’t meet all these criteria, it isn’t valid and may be annulled.
+If your marriage is found to be invalid, it may be annulled.
 The rate of filing a decree as to Nullity increased by the following:

-Download our FREE Divorce Checklist for a more detailed guide on the next steps.
+Download our FREE Divorce Checklist for more information on what to do next.

 What does it cost to produce a marriage certificate?

 You will need your certificate of marriage to proceed with a divorce application.
-How much does a divorce cost?
-If you have misplaced your certificate of civil partnership, you can apply for a replacement for the following expense:
+If you have misplaced your certificate, you can apply for a replacement for the following expense:

-Official certificate of civil partnership (standard postage fees included): $54.40
+Official certificate of marriage (standard postage fees included): $54.40

 Urgent application: $32.20